nokia/danm/README.md

  11. spec.NetworkID cannot be longer than 11 characters for dynamic backends
  12. spec.AllowedTenants is not a valid parameter for this API type
  13. spec.Options.Device_pool must be, and spec.Options.Host_device mustn't be provided for K8s Devices based networks (such as SR-IOV)
+ 14. Any of spec.Options.Device, spec.Options.Vlan, or spec.Options.Vxlan attributes cannot be changed if there are any Pods currently connected to the network

+ Every DELETE DanmNet operation is subject to the following validation rules:
+ 15. the network cannot be deleted if there are any Pods currently connected to the network

 Not complying with any of these rules results in the denial of the provisioning operation.
 ##### TenantNetwork